larryhastings/big/README.md

 <dl><dd>

-Cuts a range of nodes from the list and returns them as a new `linked_list`.
+Cuts nodes from this list and returns them in a new `linked_list`.

 `start` and `stop`, if specified, must be iterators over this list.
 If `start` is `None`, it defaults to the first node after head.
+(If the list is empty, this will be tail.)
 If `stop` is `None`, it defaults to tail.
-The range includes `start` but excludes `stop`.  `start` must not point to a node after `stop`.
+The range of nodes cut includes `start` but excludes `stop`.
+`start` must not point to a node after `stop`.

-`lock` is passed to the new list's constructor; if `None`, the new list reuses this list's lock parameter.
+`lock` is passed to the new list's constructor; if `None`, the new list reuses this list's `lock` parameter.

+If any nodes are cut, the `start` and `stop` iterators will still point at the same nodes--which means `start` will have been moved to the new list.

+Raises `SpecialNodeError` if `start` points to head, because you can't cut the head of the list.

+`start` and `stop` may be reverse iterators; however, the linked list resulting from a cut will have the elements in forward order.
+If either `start` or `stop` is a reverse iterator, then they must both be reverse iterators (or `None`),
+and:

+ * `start` defaults to the last node before tail,
+ * `stop` defaults to head,
+ * `start` must not point to a node after `stop`, and
-Will not cut head.
-Raises `SpecialNodeError` if `start` points to head.
+ * raises `SpecialNodeError` if `start` points to head.

 See the [**The big `linked_list`**](#the-big-linked_list) tutorial for more.
 </dd></dl>